nasa/fprime/docs/Design/fpp-json-dict.md

 ## Formal Parameters

-Formal Parameters are used in Commands and Events defintions
+Formal Parameters are used in Commands and Events definitions.

 | Field | Description | Options | Required |
 | ----- | ----------- | ------- | -------- |